 At St George’s each class teacher plans three Design and Technology units over the course of the year and the children learn the skills and vocabulary outlined for their year group through these units.

-The children’s ideas and processes are recorded in their learning journeys in KS1 and KS2, while in FS this is recorded through Tapestry in their areas of learning.
+The children’s ideas and processes are recorded in their topic books in KS1 and KS2, while in FS this is recorded through Tapestry in their areas of learning.

 At the end of each learning unit we publish the children’s work in a variety of ways such as social media posts, through recording in the class shared book, on displays and in whole school assemblies.

-Food technology at St George’s is unique in that we have our own allotment and use the food we harvest to cook with in our school dinners and every child in school will have worked in our school kitchen to either make bread for the rest of the school or prepare the vegetables for dinner.
+Food technology at St George’s is unique in that we have our own allotment and use the food we harvest to cook with in our school dinners and every child will leave school having worked in our school kitchen to either make bread for the rest of the school or prepare the vegetables for dinner.

-The Design and Technology subject leader is responsible for monitoring the standard of the children’s work through the moderation of learning journeys, the reading of medium-term plans, discussions with teachers, pupil interviews and the celebration of the finished product.
+The Design and Technology subject leader is responsible for monitoring the standard of the children’s work through the moderation of topic books, the reading of medium-term plans, discussions with teachers, pupil interviews and the celebration of the finished product.